Joshua Mbele apologises to Pastor Chakwera

 Mbele has apologised for claiming that Chakwera was a business partner of Pastor Martin Mainja, one of the suspects in the abuse of Covid-19 funds.

 “Mneneri wa Mulungu Joshua Chisa Mbele wishes to unconditionally apologise to Pastor Nick Chakwera of the Assemblies of God for associating him with Pastor Patrick Mainja Mainja who stands accused of defrauding Malawi Government in Covid-19 related tenders.
-The said damaging article was published on 17th April 2021.
-It was subsequently removed.
+The said damaging article was published on 17th April 2021, it was subsequently removed.
 Sincerely regret the pain caused,” reads the apology.

-The Lilongwe High Court in August ordered Mbele to make a public apology for the damages he caused on Nick Chakwera through his Facebook post.
+The Lilongwe High Court in August ordered Mbele to make the public apology for the damage he caused on Nick Chakwera through his Facebook post.

 Mbele was told to issue a public apology in The Nation and The Daily Times newspapers twice every week for four consecutive weeks.